Endometriosis and Infertility: Can Surgery Help?

 What is endometriosis?

-When the tissue that normally lines the inside of the uterus (endometrium) is found outside the uterus, it is termed “endometriosis.”
+Endometriosis is when tissue is found outside the uterus that appears similar to the lining of the uterus (endometrium).
 Endometriosis may grow on the outside of your uterus, ovaries, and tubes and even on your bladder or intestines.
 This tissue can irritate structures that it touches, causing pain and adhesions (scar tissue) on these organs.

 How can I tell if I have endometriosis?